UMWEDU/umw-essentials-sync/_pages/wellness.md

 <h2>Health Center</h2>
 The <a href="http://students.umw.edu/healthcenter/">UMW Student Health Center</a> provides an array of services to assist students when they are ill, and to help them stay healthy through education, prevention, and self-care.
 Located on the first floor of Lee Hall, the center is open during regular business hours with a medical staff that includes a full-time physician, two nurse practitioners, and three registered nurses.
 After hours, you may call <a href="http://students.umw.edu/counseling/links-to-umw-brochures-other-resources/available-resources/">HealthLink</a> (540)741-1000, a local nurse-triage service, for a phone consultation for no additional fee.

-All full-time students are eligible to use the Health Center.
-All incoming full-time students, whether residential or commuting, are required to submit to the Health Center by August 1, 2018 a completed health history, tuberculosis screening, and immunization form signed by a health care provider.
+All full-time undergraduate students are eligible to use the Health Center.
+All incoming full-time students, whether residential or commuting, are required to submit to the Health Center by August 1, 2017 a completed health history, tuberculosis screening, and immunization form signed by a health care provider.
 For more information and to download the form, please see “<a href="http://students.umw.edu/healthcenter/info/new-students/">New Students</a>,” or call the Health Center at (540)654-1040.
 <h4>Completed forms should be mailed or faxed to:</h4>
 University of Mary Washington, Student Health Center 1301 College Avenue, Fredericksburg, VA 22401